Health Checks Configuration

 When you use builder.Host.ConfigureEndatix(), the following health checks are automatically configured:

-- Self-checks: Basic application health check
+- Self: Basic application health check (skipped when Aspire ServiceDefaults are present)

 These health checks are exposed through the following endpoints:

-- /health/ui: HTML UI showing health check results in a more readable format
+/health: Basic health status (healthy, degraded, or unhealthy)/health/detail: Detailed JSON report of all health checks/health/ui: HTML UI showing health check results in a more readable format

 Customizing Health Checks